prakash-shekhar/notes/history/mod6.md

 - Mahan urged government officials to build up American naval power in order to compete with other powerful nations.
 - As a result of the urging of Mahan and others, the United States built nine steel-hulled cruisers between 1883 and 1890.
 - The construction of modern battleships such as the Maine and the Oregon transformed the country into the world’s third-largest naval power.
+### The Influence of Sea Power Upon History
+- The Influence of Sea Power Upon History, 1660–1783 (published in 1890)is a book by Alfred Mahan, where he calls for the United States to develop a modern fleet capable of protecting American business and shipping interests around the world.
+- He also urged the United States to establish naval bases in the Caribbean, to construct a canal across the Isthmus of Panama, and to acquire Hawaii and other Pacific islands.
 ### Thirst for New Markets
 - In the late 19th century, advances in technology enabled American farms and factories to produce far more than American citizens could consume.
 - For example, plows, harrows, threshing machines, and reapers increased corn production by 264 percent and the wheat harvest by 252 percent.